cfwelch/targeted_sentiment/README.md

 4. Output for NLU.py is stored in NLU_scores

 ### Comments about already installed dependencies
-These steps are already done and only describe how resources were modified or how existing dependencies were installed.
+These steps are required to set up dependencies.

 To install pywrapper we did:
 `git clone https://github.com/brendano/stanford_corenlp_pywrapper dependencies/`